aldahm/ID2223-LAB-2/README.md

 # Trying different LLMs
 To find the best model for our application we tried a couple of different LLMs other than llama-3.1-1B-intrusct.
 Firstly we tried the bigger llama 3.1-8B-instruct.
 This model is significantly bigger, with a lot more parameters, as such the inference time and fine-tuning time is greater.
-When analyzing the results...
 We also tried the Phi-3.5-mini-instruct model, which is bigger than the original llama-3.1 we used.
-As for the results...
+The results can be found

 # Performance of the difference models
 In order to evaluate the performance of the different models, we recruited help from 3 different people.
 These 3 people acted as evaluators.
 The evaluation process went as follows: